 Courtney Banks Spaeth is one of the nation’s foremost experts in business development and corporate growth.
 She has widespread experience in both the public and private sectors, having worked in the White House, the Department of Defense, and as an executive in Fortune 100 corporations.

 Mrs. Spaeth founded NSAWW in 2007.
 NSAWW has a proven track record of helping companies achieve growth through business development, and provides transaction advisory services to private equity firms and companies both foreign and domestic.
 Clients include Lockheed Martin, Verizon, Genesys, Stanley Black and Decker, Zebra Technologies Corporation, Nemacolin Woodlands Resort, NTT Data, HIG Capital, SAB Capital, and many other Fortune 500, middle market, and private equity firms in the US and internationally.

-Previously, Ms. Spaeth served as Vice President of Homeland Security for Raytheon Company where she developed the company’s homeland security business in North America, the Middle East, Eastern and Western Europe, and Asia.
-In less than two years, her efforts resulted in the growing of Raytheon's homeland security revenues, resulting in winning over $2 billion USD in new work.
+Prior to founding NSAWW, Mrs. Spaeth served as Corporate Vice President of Homeland Security for the Raytheon Company, where she developed the company’s homeland security business in North America, the Middle East, Eastern and Western Europe, and Asia.
+In less than two years, her efforts resulted in new revenue of over $1 billion USD.
+Before Raytheon, Mrs. Spaeth served as Director of Homeland Systems Solutions for Lockheed Martin, winning more than $3 billion USD in new business.

-Ms. Spaeth holds a MA in National Security Studies from Georgetown University and a BA, with honors, in Military History from the University of Pennsylvania.
-She resides with her family in the metro Washington, D.C. area.
+Mrs. Spaeth holds a Masters Degree in National Security Studies from Georgetown University and a BA, with honors, from the University of Pennsylvania.
+She lives in the Washington, DC area with her family.